takenet/deckard/docs/redis-cluster-configuration.md

 The `{clusterhash}` hash tag ensures all keys for the same queue hash to the same cluster slot.

 ## Migration from Single Node to Cluster

+In addition to the key-format differences below, note that this PR also changes the Redis configuration model for standalone deployments.
+If you are upgrading from an older Deckard version, migrate your standalone Redis settings to `DECKARD_CACHE_URI` before or during rollout.

 Single-node keys (`deckard:queue:myqueue`) and cluster-mode keys (`deckard:queue:{myqueue}`) are literally different key strings, not just differently-atomic.
 This means an **in-place migration is not supported**: pointing a cluster-mode Deckard instance at the same Redis data (via RDB restore, `redis-cli --cluster import`, replication + resharding, etc.) will not work - the new instance won't find any of the old keys and every queue will appear empty, while the old keys are left behind as orphaned data.